Putting 3D Spatially Sparse Networks on a Diet: Spatially Sparse Network Compression

 We follow the standard training procedure in~\cite{choy20194d}, but do not apply any rotation averaging, or more advanced data augmentation techniques~\cite{nekrasov2021mix3d} to compare our network fairly with other methods that use the same datasets.
 We use cross-entropy loss for semantic segmentation:

-and for instance segmentation, we use the auxiliary loss for regressing the object center offset as follows:
+where $N$ is the number of voxels, $C$ is the number of classes, $y_{n,c} = 1$ if the $n$th voxel belongs to $c$th class, otherwise 0, and $p_{n,c}$ indicates the predicted probability that $n$th voxel being class $c$.
+For instance segmentation, we use the auxiliary loss for regressing the object center offset as follows:

+where $\mathbf{d}_{n}^{*}$ is the ground-truth displacement of $n$th voxel to the center of the instance that it belongs to, and $\mathbf{d}_{n}$ is the predicted displacement.
 We train total three variants of networks with various depths and widths and train them with the same training procedure.
 The detailed configuration of each network and the training parameters can be found in \Sec{implementation} and the supplementary material.